5 Reasons Why Doctors Aren’t A Prodigious Accumulator Of Wealth

 When The Millionaire Next Door was published in the late ’90’s, the authors stated that being “rich” was having at least a million dollar net worth.

-Fast forward to today and research claims that you need $2.3 million to be considered “rich.”
+Fast forward to today and research claims that you need an average net worth of $2.3 million to be considered “rich.”

 What about you?
 Do you consider yourself “rich”?